 Be gentle as you wipe down the exterior.
 If the camera is too dirty and the cloth gets grimy after a few wipes, change it and use a fresh cloth.

 Cleaning the mirror, lens mount & lens

 In addition, the mirrors and the lens mount on the exterior of the camera are more delicate than the rest of the exterior parts of the camera.
 The natural corollary to this is that these parts require more sensitive handling and care than some others.
 The camera mirror should be gently wiped with a cotton swab after putting a drop of cleaning fluid on it.
 And you can use the same swab, unless it’s got really dirty, to wipe the lens mount too.

 Caring for the lenses

 Cleaning battery terminals and flash contacts

 When cleaning the flash contacts you’ll also need a soft and clean cotton swab.
 You can certainly use the same one that you used to clean the mirror and lens mount.
-However, if that’s kind of dirty, with grim caught on it, do go for a fresh swab.
+However, if that becomes dirty from cleaning the lens mount, you will need to get a brand new fresh swab.
 The flash contacts will simply need to be wiped down with the swab.
 In the case of the battery pack, you’ll need to clean the terminals, which you’ll also have to do for the interior terminals of the camera.

 Eyepiece needs delicate care too